wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/2-04  Abjuration.md

 ### DM Notes and Random Tables

-- A large monster that consumes magic, based on the Arcanaton from Pathfinder (and possibly taking the Antimagic Cone from the Beholder), is rampaging across Morgrave.
-Maybe named an Arcane Devourer (like an Intellect Devourer), possibly with appearance and other traits based on the Eldrazi from MtG.
-The players may need to find a way to weaken it before they can take it on?
-But with little help from anyone else, since all their magic is gone.
+- **Arcane Devourer** (inspired by Intellect Devourer).
+A large monster that consumes magic, based on the Arcanaton from Pathfinder (and possibly taking the Antimagic Cone from the Beholder), is rampaging across Morgrave.
+Possibly with appearance and other traits based on the Eldrazi from MtG.
-- Ideas from ChatGPT:
-	- Protective Barriers: Navigating through layers of magical barriers within the sanctum.
-	* Guardian Constructs: Battling constructs enhanced with abjuration spells like Shield and Warding Bond.
-	* Counterspell Duels: Engaging in duels where counterspells and dispels are crucial to victory.
+	- Need to create a custom stat block for this!

 ### References